 An accurate cost estimate can be obtained from your dentist or dental specialist.
 This is often given in the form of a quotation.

 The components chosen will depend on the type of treatment needed.
-In addition to component costs, there will be professional fees and there might be hospitalisation and medicine costs.
+In addition to component costs, there will be professional fees and may be hospitalisation and medicine costs.
 In general, implant treatment is not much more expensive than the alternatives (bridges or new dentures at shorter recurring intervals).
-The big difference lies with long term success.
+The big difference lies with long-term success.
 Implants can be with you for the rest of your life, if cared for properly.